 Text this colour links to Pages.
 Text this colour links to Family Trees.
-Text this colour are links that are disabled for Guests.
+Text this colour are links that disabled for Guests.

 Place the mouse over images to see a larger image.
 Click on paintings to see the painter's Biography Page.
-Mouse over links for a preview.
-Move the mouse off the painting or link to close the popup.

-Available at Amazon as eBook or Paperback.
+Available at Amazon in eBook and Paperback format.

 William Morris' Funeral

-William Morris' Funeral is in Books.
+William Morris' Funeral is in Modern Era.

 1966.
 William Morris' Funeral by William E. Fredeman.